Strolling between Graffiti and Street Art in Lyon on the slopes of Croix-Rousse district!5 July 2019

 Graffiti and Street Art in Lyon are not to everyone’s taste!
 I will not tell you about the 1st edition of the “Fresh Painting” Festival, which you can find all the details and works on their Facebook page.
 No, I’m going to talk to you about real Urban Art; the one that is not sponsored by the city halls of Lyon!
 Yes you read well, in Lyon the official art is “conventionné”!
 The owners of the buildings have a “clean walls” convention with the town hall and the tags or works are systematically covered after 2 weeks.
 Even those of famous artists!

 The situation of Street Art in Lyon still evolves in the city since some landlords (owners) and town halls support Urban Art projects.
 At the Croix-Rousse it is “Place des Tapis” that we can admire a huge wall of 120 M2 !
 It is managed by the Association MUR69 and highlights artists from Lyon.
-At this moment we can discover a work of the collective BLAST which brings together three artists with complementary skills: the sculptor illustrator Romain Lardanchet, the graffiti artist Kalouf at the origin of this monumental work, and the light artist and architect Julien Menzel.
+While I’ve write the article; The wall was having a work by the collective BLAST which brings together three artists with complementary skills: the sculptor illustrator Romain Lardanchet, the graffiti artist Kalouf at the origin of this monumental work, and the light artist and architect Julien Menzel.

 You may not know it but I lived in Lyon and from as far back as I can remember the slopes of the Croix-Rousse have always been the prey of graffiti artists and urban artists.
 The proximity of the Beaux-Arts Lyon may be for something.
 Or maybe it’s just the fact that these slopes contain bars of all kinds, labels of independent music, which makes this district more open to Urban Art and other underground practices.
 Even if the plateau of Croix-Rousse has become more “hype”, it remains a popular with a lot of urban arts.